 How to measure your lawn

-Once you’ve calculated your lawn’s measurements, you can use our handy grass seed calculatorto work out how much product you’ll need to purchase to ensure an even coverage of grass seed across the lawn.
-Or, if you’re more of a DIY-er, we’ve told you how to do it in one of our blogs.
+Once you’ve calculated your lawn’s measurements, you can use our handy grass seed calculator to work out how much product you’ll need to purchase to ensure an even coverage of grass seed across your lawn.
+Or, if you’re more of a DIY-er and are wondering, "How can I measure my yard?" keep reading for more advice!

 How to measure your square or rectangle lawn